 Essentially, the brake pads are squeezed against the rotor to slow your car down, and this is why your brake pads wear down.
 Over time, your brake rotors wear down as well and may develop ridges, grooves, or become warped.
 Any nonconformity in your brake rotor surface reduces the amount and consistency of the contact that your pads have with them, reducing your braking efficiency and wearing the components down even faster.

-The basic rule for brake pads is that they should be replaced about every 50,000 miles.
+The basic rule for brake pads is that they should be replaced on an average of every 40,000 miles.
 As with most things, this can differ based on the make and model of your car and how/where you drive.
 Some brakes may need to be replaced when the odometer hits 20,000 and some can go 60,000 miles or even longer.

-Other signs can let you know it’s time to replace your brakes, such as:
+Other signs it’s time to replace your brakes

 - Brake lights coming on